Opioid Overdose: Causes, Signs, and Treatment

 Once Naloxone is administered, make sure someone remains with the affected individual until help arrives.
 In case the individual stops breathing, perform CPR if trained properly.

 The impact of MAT in terms of decreasing opioid use and deaths has been outstanding.
-Through this form of treatment, patients who were given the medication had a higher likelihood of staying in therapy than those that did not.
+Through this form of treatment, patients who were given the medication had a higher likelihood of staying in therapy than those who did not.
 This type of treatment helps users sustain treatment.

 Back to top